Kgkkjjj/OS/README.md

 - `src/text_editor.c` – Stub for future text editor functionality.
 - `src/web_browser.c` – Stub for future web browser functionality.
 - `src/gui.c` – Stub for GUI initialization.
+- Additional stub modules under `src/` provide placeholders for systems such as memory management, scheduling, drivers, networking, logging and more.
 - `linker.ld` – Linker script placing sections at the 1 MB mark for a flat kernel.

 This code is not a full operating system but a simple foundation for experimentation.